boldflight/BibleConverter/test_EPUB/output/jer.md

 Let all the foreigners return to their own people.
-Let them hurry back to their own lands to escape destruction by that enemy army. that lions have chased away.
+Let them hurry back to their own lands to escape destruction by that enemy army.

+[17] “The people of Israel are like scattered sheep that lions have chased away.
 First the king of Assyria devoured them.
 Now, last of all, King Nebuchadnezzar of Babylon has gnawed their bones.